wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboards-post.md

 Too many boards
 Not knowing the baseline behaviour
 Single point of responsibility
+Pie Charts
+Vanity Metrics.
 ```

 ### Talking to stakeholders.

 Previously when trying to find out what needed to go on a dashboard, I would ask the stakeholders of the feature or project what they wanted or needed to see on a dashboard.
-This lead to
+Though the intentions were right, this would lead to metrics that weren't useful and dashboards that were largely ignored.
+If they had metrics that were more useful or clear, a few problems may have been averted or spotted earlier.

+Talking to the stakeholders was the right thing to do, but the questions needed framing in a different way.
+For instance,

 ### Requirement gathering and pushing back.